GBA’s 2020 Brownfield Seminar Will Be Virtual – Oct. 6 & 7

 This seminar will provide quality education opportunities with a wide range of participants, including leading development, legal, engineering, risk management, economic development, and other professionals throughout Georgia and beyond with a shared interest in cleaning and redeveloping contaminated properties and revitalizing surrounding areas around the state.

-- Creating Value from Surplus Properties through Brownfields Redevelopment – Led by Steven Aufdenkampe, Norfolk Southern Corporation
+- Creating Value from Surplus Properties through Brownfields Redevelopment – Steven Aufdenkampe, Norfolk Southern and Rebecca Bolden, Mohawk Industries

-- Collaboration Across Hazardous Waste Programs – Led by Adam Hanley of EPD’s Brownfield Unit and Mike Smilley of EPD’s VRP Unit
+- Collaboration Across Georgia’s Hazardous Waste Programs – Adam Hanley of EPD’s Brownfield Unit and Mike Smilley of EPD’s VRP Unit

-- Addressing the Challenges of Ongoing Owner Obligations for Type 5 Remediation – Led by Anthony J. Nievera, President, Peachtree Environmental, LLC
+- Addressing the Challenges of Ongoing Owner Obligations for Type 5 Remediation – Anthony Nievera, Peachtree Environmental and Shannon Ridley, EPD Brownfields Coordinator

-- Status and Effective Use of GaEPD’s New Guidance Documents 2020 Brownfield Seminar Abstract – Led by Steve Ellingson, Vatten Associates
+- Status and Effective Use of GaEPD’s New Guidance Documents – Steve Ellingson, Vatten Associates

 Thank You to our 2020 GBA Brownfield Seminar Sponsors